School of Medicine Homepage

 Learn more at the Boards page.

-If I need MOC Part IV credit this year, is it too late to get started?
+If I need IHHC/Part IV credit this year, is it too late to get started?

-Who do I contact with questions about MOCQI?
+Who do I contact with questions about IHHC QI?

-Questions regarding MOCQI can be sent to Shirley L. Miller.
+Questions regarding IHHC QI can be sent to Shirley L. Miller.

 Continuing Medical Education